touist/touist/support/gui/README.md

 This folder contains the source code for the main program of the TouIST project.
-It is named GUI because of it's main feature: be the user interface for the SAT/SMT solver and `touistc` translator.
+It is named GUI because of it's main feature: be the user interface for the SAT/SMT solver and `touist` translator.
 The whole GUI is written in Java/SWING.

 ## Java Architecture